-Over the last five years or so, we've witnessed several notable changes in eCommerce architecture design.
-Notably, the increased popularity of headless commerce has forced brands and their technology leaders to reconsider the traditional monolithic approach and move to a new modern commerce stack.
+Over the last five years, we've witnessed several notable changes in commerce architecture.
+Notably, the onslaught of headless commerce has forced brands and their technology leaders to reconsider the traditional monolithic approach.

-I've seen companies make a number of assumptions about how to best structure this new modern commerce stack.
-Some do it well while others fail, but those that succeed have one aspect in common: they understand that having an API with endpoints that can be queried is not nearly enough.
+I've seen companies make assumptions about how to best structure this new headless commerce system.
+Some do it well while others fail, but those that succeed have one aspect in common; they understand that having an API with endpoints that can be queried is not nearly enough.
 After all, what good is an API with data if the data is old, stale, and irrelevant?
 The best technology leaders have an obsession with data flow and separation of concern.

-I am going to talk about a data flow antipattern we regularly see called the CMS Daisy Chain.
-While this isn't the only antipattern found in headless architectures, it is one we see far too often.
+I will talk about a data flow anti-pattern we regularly see called the CMS Daisy Chain.
+While this isn't the only anti-pattern found in the modern headless commerce stack, we often see it.

-When going headless, most merchants identify a primary issue related to webstore merchandising control: If you separate the frontend from the backend, how will your merchandising team edit the webstore without calling in a developer?
-This common headless conundrum plagued early headless builds.
+When going headless, most merchants identify a primary issue related to webstore merchandising control.
+If you separate the frontend from the backend, how will your merchandising team edit the webstore without calling in a developer?
+This "headless orchestration conundrum" plagued early headless builds.

-This approach is dangerous because it undermines the merchant's ability to keep the frontend and backend separate.
-After all, if you are registering backend CMS components directly into your frontend, are you using the best tool possible for data flow and orchestration?
-Doesn't this architecture break the separation of concern between the frontend and the backend, which is the foundation of a headless architecture and the modern commerce stack?
+This approach is dangerous because it undermines the merchant's ability to go headless.
+After all, if you are registering backend CMS components directly into your frontend, are you headless?
+Doesn't this architecture break the separation of concern between the frontend and the backend, which is the whole purpose of a headless build?

-A more viable headless approach would be to query the API from the CMS as unopinionated raw data, and then fit that data into components explicitly built for the frontend of the head.
-In this case, we would have a much better architecture since our frontend is decoupled from our backend.
+A more viable headless approach would be to query the API from the CMS as unopinionated raw data, then fit that data into components explicitly built for the frontend of the head.
+We have a much better architecture here since our frontend is decoupled from our backend.

 However, the world of commerce doesn't simply include content.
-Many systems need to come together to provide a good customer shopping experience.
-A common one is the product catalog, essential for online shopping.
+It turns out, to provide a good customer shopping experience, many systems need to come together.
+A common one is the product catalog, an essential for online shopping.

-The modern commerce stack suggests that merchants should separate concerns between the CMS and the product catalog.
+The modern commerce architecture suggests that merchants separate concerns between the CMS and the product catalog.
 This structure is not a stretch of the imagination, as most merchants today use a product information management system (PIM) or an eCommerce platform to manage their product data.

-Here is our conflict: the product data sits outside the system that will be used to bring data into the frontend.
+And herein lies our conflict; the product data sits outside the system you will use to bring data into the frontend.
 So, data must first move from the product catalog system into the CMS database.
 Then, from the CMS database, into the frontend.
-Welcome to the CMS Daisy Chain.
+Welcome to the Daisy Chain.

 At Nacelle, we see firsthand the pain merchants deal with when leveraging monolithic platforms.
-One of the primary motives for moving toward the modern commerce stack is to rid the organization of the challenges of attempting to work with these types of solutions.
-And while the monolithic platforms of commerce have challenges, they aren't all terrible either.
-Some do a superb job providing data shape and structure around the domain of commerce.
+One of the primary motives for going headless is to rid the organization of monolithic solutions.
+And while the monolithic platforms of commerce are slow, lock-in merchants, and lack flexibility, they aren't all terrible either; some do a superb job providing data shape and structure around commerce.

 Contrast that to the CMS in today's market, which focuses on flexibility.
-The headless CMS providers force merchants to design a database to make the CMS useful.
-This process is called "content modeling," and is simply a rebranding of database modeling.
+The headless CMS providers force merchants to design a database to make the CMS useful; this process is called "content modeling" is simply a rebranding of database modeling.
 And, while this flexibility is applauded, it means the CMS system itself has no opinion and gives no guidance for the best structure of the data.

-When executing a Daisy Chain CMS architecture, you are making a handful of poor trade-offs.
+When executing a Daisy Chain CMS architecture, you make a handful of poor trade-offs.

-First, you exchange one monolithic system—your eCommerce platform—for another , your headless CMS.
-But the new monolithic system you have chosen has no knowledge or opinion on your most essential commerce data; for all of your work and effort of going headless, all you have done is exchange one monolithic platform for another.
-And this new design is, arguably, a worse solution for your organization.
+First, you exchange one monolithic system, your eCommerce platform, for another monolithic system, your headless CMS.
+But the new monolithic system you have chosen has no knowledge nor opinion on your most essential commerce data; for all of your work and effort of going headless, all you have done is exchanged one monolithic platform for another.
+And this new monolithic is, arguably, the worst solution for your organization.

 Second, you now have a data flow problem.
 Getting data to move, at scale, out of eCommerce platforms is always a difficult task.
-You will battle poorly designed webhook systems that are unreliable, poorly designed APIs and bulk files systems, slow response times, rate limits, and throttling.
+You will battle unreliable webhook systems, poorly designed APIs and bulk files systems, slow response times, rate limits, and throttling.
 Therefore, product data in the CMS, which originates from the eCommerce platform, will often be stale.
-And this includes inventory, pricing, descriptions, and more.
+And this includes inventory, pricing, descriptions, etc.

 Now, data must flow from the CMS and into the frontend of the webstore.
-From there, the CMS may be a touch better, but chances are it will still struggle with the flow of data.
+And the CMS, although often a touch better, still struggles with the data flow.
 Again your system will battle slow response times, unreliable webhooks, broken APIs, low rate limits, etc.

 The CMS Daisy Chain is a game of double jeopardy, and it leads to painful eventual consistency issues where the webstore can never catch up with the most recent changes because the data is too stale to be relevant.

-We recommend your team think beyond the API structure and strongly consider data flow while building your modern commerce stack.
+We recommend your team think beyond the API structure and strongly consider data flow while building your ideal headless system.